top of page

 How Your Home Sale Qualifies for Tax Exemption

-One big benefit for homeowners selling their main home is a chance for a tax break called the capital gains exclusion.
-This break can help you keep some or even all of your profit safe from capital gains tax, based on your situation.
+One significant advantage for homeowners selling their primary residence is the opportunity for a tax benefit known as the capital gains exclusion.
+This benefit can allow you to protect some or even all of your profit from capital gains tax, depending on your circumstances.

-To get the full exclusion, you need to own and live in the home for at least two of the last five years before the date of sale.
-The exclusion allows you to avoid paying taxes on up to $250,000 if you are single or up to $500,000 if you are married and filing together.
+To qualify for the full exclusion, you must have owned and lived in the home for at least two out of the five years preceding the sale date.
+The exclusion lets you avoid paying taxes on up to $250,000 if you are single or up to $500,000 if you are married and filing jointly.

-Knowing these rules and how they fit your case is important.
-This helps you see your tax liability.
-It also allows you to make smart choices about when to sell and how to save the most on taxes.
+Understanding these rules and how they apply to your situation is crucial.
+This helps you assess your tax liability and make informed decisions about when to sell and how to maximize your tax savings.

 Key Deductible Selling Expenses when selling home